 I know I am posting back to back Andhra & Telangana special recipes.
 If you are following me on IG, you would have guessed it by now.
 Yes, Thali theme is coming up in a weeks time, and I am going share an Andhra/Telangana spread.
 (Other two spreads are coming up too, stay tuned.)
 I thought of preparing all the recipes from scratch and not to use any of the recipes from my archives. :-) This also gives me an opportunity to share our family favorites.
 Today’s recipe is Bendakaya Pulusu or Lady’s Finger Tangy and spicy gravy.

-Here comes my next instant pot recipe – Mixed vegetable sambar.
-After the kheer, I slowly started to experiment different recipe in my instant pot, especially the day to day recipes like sambar, kootu, poriyal, and rasam.
+Here comes my next instant pot recipe – Mixed vegetable sambar – A simple Tamil Nadu style mixed vegetable sambar prepared in Instant Pot.
+After the kheer, I slowly started to experiment with a different recipe in my instant pot, especially the day to day recipes like sambar, kootu, poriyal, and rasam.
 Guess what, all my experiments were successful.
 I just love this kitchen gadget.
 It’s worth the money….

 If you are craving for mango during winter, here comes a perfect recipe prepared with dried raw mangoes.
 This dried raw mango kuzhambu, is a perfect rice accompaniment and it is simple tangy and yummy gravy/kuzhambu loaded with toor dal and of course dried raw mango.
 This can be prepared with fresh raw mango but during off season the dried ones come in handy.